Robert Cochrane, PhD

 YAX CEO, Founder & Lone Nut

-Dr. Robert Cochrane is a graduate of UNLV's Integrated Health Sciences department.
-He's researching the effect of improvisation and storytelling on Parkinson’s disease.
-He received grants from the Parkinson's Foundation and support from the Davis Phinney Foundation along the way.
-He is a popular, unique and high energy Keynote speaker, bringing joy, optimism and practical tools for people in the PD community to thrive today.
+Dr. Robert Cochrane is a graduate of UNLV's Interdisciplinary Health Sciences program.
+He continues to test and research the effect of improvisation and storytelling on Parkinson’s disease.
+He has received grants from the Parkinson's Foundation and support from the Davis Phinney Foundation.
+He is a popular, unique and high energy Keynote speaker, bringing joy, optimism and practical tools for all people in the PD community to thrive today.

 He has a background in filmmaking, with the Artisan Entertainment release, The Playaz Court, and two Stephen King-based short films among his credits.
 His father, Dan, was diagnosed with PD in 2001, which shifted Robert’s artistic lens to health.
 He made his first documentary, the award-winning Boys of Summer in 2004.
 There are two follow up films in the series with the fourth film coming in 2023.